cbeck88/Wesnoth_MCLP_AI/README.md

 -----

 There are some test saves and utilities in /testsaves.
 Use the script aitest to inject an ai into one of the savegames found there, and load it into wesnoth-1.11.
+Or add your own replays/ais for testing.

 I may decide to write lua hooks to the Monte Carlo procedures, so that this idea can be reused in the future more easily.